 When we digest these proteins, they release a hormone similar to insulin, called IGF-1.
 This hormone is known to trigger breakouts.
 Sometimes the hormones in milk can also interact with our own hormones, confusing our body’s endocrine system and signaling breakouts.

 Lactose is the natural sugar present in milk.
 After infancy, it becomes more difficult for humans to break lactose down and digest it.
 And if you belong to the 65 percent of people who are lactose intolerant, your acne-related breakout could be due to a lactose sensitivity or allergic reaction.

 If you’re breaking out, there are some things you can do to help soothe an acne flare-up:

 - Try an over-the-counter treatment.
 Look for treatments that contain salicylic acid or alpha hydroxy acids.
 These ingredients can unclog your pores.

 - Avoid oil-based cleansers and beauty products while you wait for the breakout to subside.
 Water-based makeup remover and oil-free cleansers are better for acne-prone skin.
 Try to keep your face clean and dry so that your pores can “breathe” while they work to heal.

 - Try a topical essential oil treatment.
 Coconut oil is a great carrier oil for acne treatment, due to its anti-inflammatory and antimicrobial properties.
-Try adding a few drops of tea tree, orange, sweet basil, cinnamon, or rose oil to make a potent (and research-backed!) acne-fighting remedy.
+Try adding a few drops of tea tree, orange, sweet basil, cinnamon, or rose oil to make a potent (and !) acne-fighting remedy.